German Shepherd vs Akita: Which Dog Is The Best?

 The German shepherd dog originated in 1899 as a herding dog but has since taken on other roles such as guard dog, police K-9, search and rescue worker, military K-9 or companion animal.
 It too earned AKC recognition around the same time as its Japanese cousin – also in 1972.
 Both breeds share many traits – both have similar standards for size and appearance, they share a history of being used as working animals and both are intelligent breeds.

-The question is: which breed is smarter?
-Which breed makes a better pet and companion animal?
+The question is: which breed is smarter and makes a better pet and companion animal?

 There have been several studies done over the years in an attempt to determine which breed was smarter, but most individual findings were subjective and not necessarily truly indicative of how smart either breed might actually be.
 There really wasn’t anything truly scientific until 2009 when Dr. Stanley Coren published his groundbreaking book “The Intelligence of Dogs” which has been followed up by more research from various universities around the world including Harvard, Oxford and Yale.